About the Program

 Earn a GIS Certificate, available on-campus or online.
 GIS provides a wealth of career opportunities.
 GIS can be applied to any field of study.

-Career Opportunities in Applied Forest Management
+Career Opportunities in Forestry

 This is a great time to seek a career in forestry!
 The ratio of jobs to graduates is at an all-time high, and that ratio is only expected to increase.
-Changes in the forest industry have created many new, technologically advanced positions.

 Graduates find work as: